Antique Gregg MFG. Ski Co. Skis

 © Vintage Winter

 A wonderful example of Gregg Mfg.
 Ski Co. skis made in St. Paul Minnesota.
-These ski jumper pointed tip skis are in great condition with original Gresshoppa full cable and leather bindings from Norway.
-There are good labels under the bindings.
-A wonderful set of early 1920's-30's old wood skis.
+These unique pointed tip skis have their original labels and leather bear trap bindings.
+A wonderful set of early 1930's old wood skis.

 Gregg Manufacturing started out as a farm implement manufacturing company and began making wooden skis for the Dartmouth Cooperative Society in Hanover, NH in 1919.
 Demand grew into the 1930s and Gregg Skis was one of the three major suppliers of skis for the 10th Mtn.
 Div. during WW2.
 Gregg also made toboggans.